S.Korea fines Google $177 mln for blocking Android customisation | Technology

 - Korea Rep

-A South Korea's antitrust regulator has fined Alphabet Inc's Google 207 billion won ($176.64 million) for blocking customized versions of its Android operating system (OS), in the U.S. technology giant's second setback in less than a month.
-The Korea Fair Trade Commission (KFTC) on Tuesday said terms with device makers amounted to an abuse of Google's dominant market position that restricted competition in the mobile OS market.
+South Korea's antitrust regulator has fined Alphabet Inc's Google 207 billion won ($176.64 million) for blocking customized versions of its Android operating system (OS), in the U.S. technology giant's second setback in the country in less than a month.
+The Korea Fair Trade Commission (KFTC) said on Tuesday Google's contract terms with device makers amounted to an abuse of its dominant market position that restricted competition in the mobile OS market.

 ($1 = 1,171.8500 won)